sunscrapers/djoser/docs/source/migration_guide.rst

 since 1.0 email support has been removed from Djoser and it is advised to use `django-templated-mail <https://github.com/sunscrapers/django-templated-mail>`_ for use cases which were previously handled by djoser email support.
-You can find out more about it at the
+You can find out more about it in the
 `project documentation <http://django-templated-mail.readthedocs.io/en/latest/>`_.
 Keep in mind that ``DOMAIN`` and ``SITE_NAME`` settings have also been moved to django-templated-mail as described in